 - Please respect the 30 km/hr speed limit on the streets around our school. - Use the pull through for quick drop offs and pickups only.
-If you need to get out of - your vehicle to pick up your child, please park somewhere else. - For safety reasons do not turn left when leaving the pull through. - Do not park in the staff lot.
-Campus View Out Of School Care also has access to our - parking lot for their staff.
-There are no additional spaces available for parent parking. - For safety reasons DO NOT DROP CHILDREN OFF in the Staff parking lot. - Do arrange a place to pick up your child that is not in the pull through zone. - Students and parents are asked to use our crosswalk and avoid crossing through the staff parking lot to access Gordon Head Rd.
+DRIVE SLOWLY IN THE DRIVETHROUGH. - If you need to get out of your vehicle to pick up your child, please find street parking. - For safety reasons do not turn left when leaving the pull through. - Do not park in the staff lot between 8 and 3 as per our signage.
+Campus View Out Of School Care also has access to our parking lot for their staff.
+Unfortunately, we do not actually have enough parking even for our staff on some days so there are no additional spaces available for parent parking. - For safety reasons DO NOT DROP CHILDREN OFF in the Staff parking lot between the hours of 8 and 3. - Do arrange a place to pick up your child that is not in the pull through zone. - Students and parents are asked to use our crosswalk and avoid crossing through the staff parking lot to access Gordon Head Rd.